Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 Microphone

 There’s 2 microphones we suggest for a basic set up, the Behringer B1 and the Rode Podcaster.
-The Behringer B1 is a reliable and cost effective condenser mic for around $100 / £70.
+The Behringer B1 is a reliable and cost effective condenser mic.
 It has a wide diaphragm for picking up every bit of audio.

-However if background noise is a concern then try the Rode Podcaster as it’s excellent at noise reduction, however, it’s a little bit pricier at $200 / £140.
+However if background noise is a concern then try the Rode Podcaster as it’s excellent at noise reduction, however, it’s a little bit pricier.
+It can be found on Amazon UK and Amazon US.

 Stand & Shockmount